Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 If you choose to drink vitamin water while pregnant, here are some tips to keep in mind:

 • Read those labels!
 Check the sugar content and avoid artificial sweeteners.
-Excess sugar isn’t good for you or your baby.
+Excess sugar isn’t good for you or baby.

 • Limit caffeine intake to 200mg or less per day.
 Avoid the high caffeine “Energy” versions of vitamin water.